raspberrypi/documentation/configuration/security.md

 ## Change your default password

-The default username and password is used for every single Raspberry Pi running Raspbian.
+The default username and password is used for every single Raspberry Pi running Raspberry Pi OS.
 So, if you can get access to a Raspberry Pi, and these settings have not been changed, you have `root` access to that Raspberry Pi.

 So the first thing to do is change the password.
 This can be done via the raspi-config application, or from the command line.